Home » General Geology » How Do Snowflakes Form?

 Every Snowflake is Different!

-are produced by different temperature and humidity conditions of the air through which the snowflake falls.
+are produced by different temperature and humidity conditions through which the snowflake falls.

 Some temperature/humidity combinations produce flakes with long needle-like arms.
 Other conditions produce